Bulk updating Pathauto node aliases - Manually, from cron, or command line

 node_pathauto_bulkupdate();

-?>The include paths here assume you'll put this cron-update-pathauto.php file in your top level Drupal directory with appropriate permissions (eg `chmod 500 cron-update-pathauto.php` assuming the file is owned by your web server user).
+The include paths here assume you'll put this cron-update-pathauto.php file above your top level Drupal directory with appropriate permissions (eg `chmod 500 cron-update-pathauto.php` assuming the file is owned by the user who will be executing it).

 Adding the unaliased node update to cron